Zyrix/Human_Activity_Recognition/CodeBook.md

 * fBodyAccJerkMag
 * fBodyGyroMag
 * fBodyGyroJerkMag

+Note that the original variables are normalized and bounded within [-1,1].

 This results in a data set containing 81 columns, out of which 79 are averages of the means and standard deviations of the signal variables grouped by each activity and each subject.